How to be a Respectful Hiker:

 Do not feed the wildlife

-In Zion, I was surrounded by friendly chipmunks who were adorable, but they only came up to you because they were used to being fed by visitors.
+In Zion, I was surrounded by friendly chipmunks who were adorable, but they only came up to you because they were used to visitors feeding them.
 There were also overweight squirrels everywhere!
-In order to preserve the nature and ecosystem, be sure to never feed the wildlife, or they will become dependent on human food instead of the food found in their natural habitat.
+In order to preserve the nature and ecosystem, be sure to never feed the wildlife; they will become dependent on human food instead of the food found in their natural habitat.

 Leave it better than you found it

 Pro tip: pack ziplock baggies.
-If you are planning on hiking with food, which you should, always keep your trash on you and recycle it when you finish the trail.
+If you are planning on hiking with food—which you should—always keep your trash on you and recycle it when you finish the trail.
 Carry a pack that will hold all of your food as well as your wrappers and baggies.
 Leave nothing behind when you depart the trail, and follow the mantra “leave it better than you found it.”
-If you are hiking and notice there is some litter, do not pass it up, pick it up and pack it away in your ziplock baggies and toss it once you complete the hike.
+If you are hiking and notice there is some litter, do not pass it up.
+Instead, pick it up and pack it away in your ziplock baggies so you can toss it once you complete the hike.
 In addition to that, pay attention to trail signs that say “stick to the trail!”
-They’re there for a good reason–to preserve the plant and animal life.
+They’re there for a good reason: to preserve the plant and animal life.
 Some plants and foliage are very delicate and can be crushed and killed under heavy hiking boots, so stay on the trails, which have been cleared of all flora and fauna.
 Future hikers will thank you for it!